jeffgbutler/TanzuWorkshops/tce-windows/README.md

 kubectl get all
 ```

-You should see pods, services, a deployment, a replica set, and sveral other objects related to Knative.
+You should see pods, services, a deployment, a replica set, and several other objects related to Knative.
 You can see
-that Knative is doing quite a lot with a siple command!
+that Knative is doing quite a lot with a simple command!
 Knative has also generated a URL for this application and
 configured the ingress controller (Contour in this case).
 By default, the URL is calculated as
 `app_name.namespace.base_domain` - where `base_domain` is what we configured when we installed the app toolkit
 (`127-0-0-1.nip.io` in this case).